 Up to this point, we applied an MLR to reanalysis data to determine the relationship between the Pacific and Atlantic SSTs with the Walker circulation.
 This is useful for showing that both basins play important roles, and also that the importance may shift between boreal spring and summer.
-However, this method cannot fully capture the nonlinear contribution, as it assumes that the effects from each basin onto the Walker cell are additive (Osborne and Waters, 2003), which is likely not true.
-Due to the limited data in reanalysis and the high degree of correlation between ENSO and the TNA, it is also difficult to perform targeted experiments by subsampling based on whether the signal in the TNA SSTA is present following an ENSO event.
-To overcome these issues and to further test our MLR findings, we isolate the influences from the equatorial Pacific and Atlantic using the atmospheric model Isca with a series of targeted experiments.
+However, this method can be misleading and limits our ability to explain nonlinear relationships as it assumes that the effects from each basin onto the Walker cell are additive (Osborne and Waters, 2003), which is likely not true.
+Due to the limited data in reanalysis and the high degree of correlation between ENSO and the TNA, it is also difficult to perform sensitivity experiments by subsampling based on whether the signal in the TNA SSTA is present following an ENSO event.
+To overcome these issues and to further test our MLR findings, we isolate the influences from the equatorial Pacific and Atlantic using the atmospheric model Isca with a series of sensitivity experiments.

-In order to address the sensitivity of ENSO to the TNA SSTAs, we determine the separate and combined influence of both basins using separate forcings for the Atlantic (A), Pacific (P), as well as both basins forced simultaneously, (i.e. Atlantic+Pacific (AP)).
-To determine the linearity of ENSO's response to the addition of the Atlantic SSTAs, we also look at the linear addition (A+P) of the responses from each basin in comparison to the simultaneous forcing (AP), and calculate the difference between forcing each region simultaneously or separately (AP-(A+P)).
-Finally, we also compare forcing an El Niño event that includes the Atlantic SSTA in the subsequent boreal spring to forcing the Pacific only (AP-P), thus isolating the Atlantic influence that often follows an El Niño event.
+In order to determine the respective and combined influence of both basins, we use separate forcings for the Atlantic (A), Pacific (P), as well as both basins forced simultaneously, i.e. Atlantic+Pacific (AP).
+We also look at the linear addition (A+P) of the responses from each basin in comparison to the simultaneous forcing (AP), and calculate the difference between forcing each region simultaneously or separately (AP - (A+P)).
+Finally, we also compare forcing an El Niño event that includes the

+Atlantic SSTA in the subsequent boreal spring to forcing the Pacific only (AP - P), thus isolating the Atlantic influence that often follows an El Niño event.
 It should be noted that this change should not be interpreted as the Atlantic response only (look to A for this), but instead as the difference between AP and P, as differences in the Pacific response may occur alongside the Atlantic response.

-We consider the Walker cell between 5°N and 5°S, as in reanalysis, to determine the salience of the positive Atlantic SSTA, and its influence on the teleconnections arising from an El Niño event.
-Isca reproduces a realistic climatology (lined contours in Figures 2 and 4), which includes strong clockwise (positive) cells over the central Pacific and Atlantic, and a small counter-clockwise (negative) cell over the eastern Pacific.
-Notably, however, the boundary directly above South America is more disordered when compared to JRA-55 (contours in Figure 2).
+We consider the Walker cell between 5°N and 5°S, as in reanalysis, to determine the salience of the positive Atlantic 255 SSTA, and its influence on the teleconnections arising from an El Niño event.
+Isca reproduces a realistic climatology (lined contours in figures 2 and 4), which includes strong clockwise (positive) cells over the central Pacific and Atlantic, and a small counter-clockwise (negative) cell over the eastern Pacific.
+Notably, however, the boundary directly above South America is more disordered when compared to JRA-55 (contours in figure 2).
 This difference to reanalysis over South America may result from a poor representation of the low level flow over the Andes mountain range (i.e. a low level Kelvin wave response) due to the comparably coarse model resolution (Rojo Hernández and Mesa, 2020).